ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ### **What if I want to set some edge as action result and not structure with this edge?**

 You're not allowed to do this.
 Action result must be a sc-structure.
 Action result is a situation that describes how action was performed.
 Situation is a sc-structure.

+### **What's the difference between `ScSet` and `ScStructure`?**

+`ScSet` is a class that represents sc-set.
+It is an entity that links one or more entities into a whole. `ScStructure` is a class represents sc-structure.
+It is a set of sc-elements, which includes sc-connections or sc-structures linking these sc-elements.
+Removal of one of sc-elements of the sc-structure may lead to violation of the integrity of this sc-structure. `ScSet` and `ScStructure`  do not differ functionally. `ScStructure` is a stricter representation of sc-set.